NorthConcepts/DataPipeline-Demos/DataPipeline-Integration-Orc-Upgrade-Libraries/README.md

 # Upgrade DataPipeline Integration - ORC Dependencies
-This module contains the java code to illustrate how you can upgrade core libraries to a DataPipeline library - DataPipeline Integration ORC.
+This project illustrates how you can upgrade the libraries used by DataPipeline.
+This demo upgrades the Apache Orc library to a version that required JDK 17.

 ## DataPipeline License
 The DataPipeline requires a license file to run.
 Follow the guide to install the license: [Install DataPipeline License](https://northconcepts.com/docs/user-guide/getting-started/#3-install-license)